-Instead, host a college/career fair primarily for eleventh and twelfth graders and invite younger students to participate as observers.
-Give them an activity to complete, like a scavenger hunt or a "passport" to have stamped at different booths, that encourages them to ask questions (see Sample Informal Interview Questions).
+Host a college/career fair primarily for eleventh and twelfth graders and invite younger students to participate as observers.
+Give them an activity to complete, like a scavenger hunt or a "passport" to have stamped at different booths.
 An alternative is have younger students view virtual college tours or to have a career fair for elementary and middle school students to learn about different careers.
-The "passport" activity can be applied during the career fair to encourage students to engage with careers in different career clusters.